bbc/Strophejs-PubSub-Demo/README.md

 -----

 You also need a running XMPP server and BOSH connection manager.
-[Ejabberd](http://www.ejabberd.im/) is a popular XMPP server and latest versions comes with BOSH support baked in and enabled by default.
+[Ejabberd](http://www.ejabberd.im/) is a popular XMPP server and latest versions (2.1.3+) comes with BOSH and CORS support baked in and enabled by default.

 I have added installation instructions for Ejabberd on Centos 5.5 in the /docs directory.
 If you have similar instructions for other setups